It's time to enroll! FE & PE Live Online courses are starting next monthEnroll Today »

 How much does the PMP certification increase your salary?

-PMP certification doesn’t just lead to a higher starting salary–it can significantly accelerate your long-term income growth.
+PMP certification doesn’t just lead to a higher starting salary—it has the potential to significantly accelerate your long-term income growth.
 As you gain experience, the certification compounds your value in the job market, positioning you for better roles, leadership opportunities, and higher compensation over time.

 How PMP certification drives salary growth:

-- Many organizations offer salary incentives or bonus structures specifically for certified professionals.
+• Many organizations offer salary incentives or bonus structures specifically for certified professionals, with nearly two-thirds of survey participants reporting an increase in total compensation.

-- PMP holders are more likely to move into senior-level or program management roles, which command significantly higher pay.
+• PMP holders are more likely to move into senior-level or program management roles, which can command significantly higher pay.

 PMP salary by experience level

-According to PMI, here’s how salary trends shift with experience for PMP-certified professionals in the U.S.:
+According to PMI, here’s how compensation typically progresses for PMP-certified professionals in the U.S. as of 2023:

 What affects your salary with PMP certification?